rust-lang/rust-forge/src/mdbook/membership.md

 ### Automatic alumni status after 6 months of inactivity

-If a member or maintainer has been inactive in mdBook for 6 months, they will be moved to the alumni status.
+If a member or maintainer has been nonresponsive in mdBook for 6 months, they will be moved to the alumni status.

 [team]: https://github.com/rust-lang/team